josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 These descriptions usually fail because they imagine Palestine as a self-contained issue whose public relevance should naturally diminish over time.

 A rhizome does not grow from a single visible trunk.

-It travels through multiple roots, connections, breaks, and points of emergence.
+It travels through multiple roots, connections, interruptions, and points of emergence.

-Palestine now connects to questions including:
+Palestine now enters public life through questions including:

 - civilian protection;
 - international law;